 What is micro-ROS?

 ROS has been developed for use on microprocessors, assuming several hundred megabytes of RAM at the minimum.
 This applies to both the classic ROS and the current version named ROS 2.
 However, robotic systems usually are networks of one or more microprocessors with several microcontrollers.
 The microcontrollers are used to access sensors and actuators, to implement control functions with hard real-time requirements or to embed safety mechanisms.
 Obviously, ROS cannot be used directly on a microcontroller that features only a few kilobytes of RAM.
 Also, the development tools and operating systems for microcontrollers are very different.
-That is why Bosch Research and three partners collaborate in the to bridge this gap using micro-ROS.
+That is why Bosch Research and three partners collaborate in the EU-funded OFERA project to bridge this gap using micro-ROS.

 Major project goals